 How it’s Done

-On all projects, researchers determine available incentive opportunities.
-Next, a business case to qualify for incentives will be provided to Economic Development agencies.
+Available incentive opportunities are researched.
+Next, a business case to qualify for incentives will be created and provided to Economic Development agencies.
 The likelihood of receiving incentives from different jurisdictions will be explored.
 It’s often helpful to provide the agency with an Economic Impact Analysis (statutes in some states require such a study).
-The likelihood of receiving incentives will be included in a competitive location assessment.
-Once a location is selected, experts will coordinate the application process, will negotiate for an Offer Letter, and facilitate the necessary authorizations and contracts required to receive the incentive awards, often a complicated process since multiple agencies usually are involved.
+The likelihood of receiving incentives from different jurisdictions will be included in a competitive location assessment.
+Once a location is selected, experts will coordinate the application process, will negotiate for an Offer Letter, and facilitate the authorizations and contracts required to receive the incentive awards, often a complicated process since multiple agencies usually are involved.